 - The role of government policies and regulations in promoting or hindering the commercial use of Asian carp

-Success stories of businesses and entrepreneurs that have found creative ways to use Asian carp for food or other products
+Success stories of businesses and entrepreneurs that have found creative ways to use carp for food or other products